 For selfies and portraits, the camera performs nicely.
 Skintone looks balanced, and facial details are also good, but with beauty mode on, it overdoes the effect and makes a face a little too treated.

-In contrast to the day, the result of selfies and portraits depend upon the ambient light as low-lit areas at night can cause a lot of noise and loss of detail, even with the flash turned on.
+In contrast to the day, the result of selfies and portraits depends upon the ambient light as low-lit areas at night can cause a lot of noise and loss of detail, even with the flash turned on.

 Huawei Y6s is a considerable improvement in performance from its predecessor.
-The device looks cool in hands, which is mainly because of its two-tone design and large screen in the Orchard Blue color.
+The device looks cool on hands, which is mainly because of its two-tone design and large screen in the Orchard Blue color.
 The camera is the area where this phone excels primarily in the daylight.
 However, we believe something still needs to be improved at the hardware level for smooth gaming performance.

 The overall performance of Realme C3 and Tecno Spark 5 Pro is better than Y6S and can thus be considered worthy alternatives for Huawei’s smartphone.
 Both smartphones fall in the same price range but Realme C3 does a better job in the battery department, making it a much more appealing choice.